JeroenTUDelft/JeroenTUDelft.github.io/webpages/massing.md

 ## 3. Analyses
 Now that all the criteria are defined, all the analyses can be performed.
-In every analysis the voxels that are assigend with a low value for that specific criterium get a red colour, whilst every voxel that is assigned with a high value get a green colour.
+In every analysis the voxels that are assigend with a low value for that specific criterion are colored red, whilst every voxel that is assigned with a high value is colored green.

 ### Blocking Analysis